 Elle Hrobat is Project Coordinator at the Big History Institute.
 Elle manages school liaison, supports the implementation of Big History into schools, and coordinates Institute professional development events and resources for teachers and educators.
 Elle also acted as visual researcher sourcing copyright and creative commons material featured in the Institute’s latest suite of online courses Big History: Connecting Knowledge & Solving Complex Problems on the Coursera platform.
 Elle manages the Institute’s diverse membership database, and plays a key role in the organisation of the Institute’s outreach events and activities.
 Working in conjunction with Macquarie’s community engagement programs, she has represented the Big History Institute, presenting at Bridges to Higher Education roadshows in regional NSW.

 Elle graduated from Macquarie University with a Bachelor of Media & Cultural Studies.
 She also has an Honours Degree in Cultural Studies.
-Before joining the Institute, Elle has worked with Macquarie University in youth education and academic coaching of diverse students as part of the Campus Wellbeing and Support Service.
+Before joining the Institute, Elle has worked with Macquarie University in youth education and academic coaching of diverse students as part of the Student Wellbeing and Support Service.